CMSgov/bcda-static-site/_pages/partially-adjudicated-claims-data.md

 <!-- Accordion content -->
 {% capture a0AccordionContent %}
-Claims adjudication is Medicare’s process of reviewing and approving claims.
-It involves submission, validation, review, and approval.
+REACH ACOs can visit <a href="{{ '/production-access.html' | relative_url }}">Production Access</a> to get credentials and use V2 of the API to begin accessing data.
 {% endcapture %}

 {% capture a1AccordionContent %}
-Visit <a href="{{ '/production-access.html' | relative_url }}">Production Access</a> to retrieve synthetic data, authorize your model entity, and get production credentials.
+Adjudication is Medicare’s process of reviewing and approving claims.
+It involves submission, validation, review, and approval. <a href="{{ '/about.html' | relative_url }}#claims-data-process">Learn more about the claims data process</a>.
 {% endcapture %}

 {% capture a2AccordionContent %}